 Advanced data mining includes in-depth coverage of Association Rule Mining (ARM), Classification and Clustering.
 The course is designed for those interested in doing research in data mining.
-Prereq: Basic database course (e.g., CSCI 366, 468, 668, or 765) and CSCI 479/679 or instructor approval.
+Prereq: CSCI 479/679.

-780 [751 & 752] Methods of Optimization
+780 Methods of Optimization

-Elements of convex analysis, constrained and unconstrained multi-dimensional linear and nonlinear optimization theory and algorithms, convergence properties, and computational complexity.
-Prereq: MATH 166, CSCI 453/653, or instructor approval.
+Elements of convex analysis, constrained and unconstrained multi-dimensional linear and nonlinear optimization theory and algorithms, convergence properties and computational complexity.
+Prereq: CSCI 453/653.
 Cross-listed with MATH.